Dyalog/aplx/README.md

     1243 objects defined

 At this point, ```APLX``` will be a namespace containing the emulation functions, and ```⎕PATH``` will have been set to ```#.APLX```.

+Please send question and comments to [aplx@dyalog.com](mailto:aplx@dyalog.com), or the forum section created for this purpose: [http://www.dyalog.com/forum/viewforum.php?f=37](), or sign up to GitHub and submit comments and change requests there!